pokeclicker/pokeclicker-wiki/data/Pokémon/Kangaskhan.md

-Note: When you breed Kangaskhan, it drops an another Pokemon if it's baby verison.
+Note: When you breed Kangaskhan, it drops an another Pokemon, which is it's baby variation.